murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/README.md

 - Follow along with me to learn CISSP in details.
 - I will update daily progress here share contents, audio and notes.

+All diagrams and illustrations created by me on Diagrams.net

 # CISSP 2022 - Study Plan - 100 Days
 ----------------------------------